CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Abstract

 \section{Abstract}

-Neural Machine Translation (NMT) for low-resource languages is still a challenging task in front of NLP researchers.
-In this work, we deploy a standard data augmentation methodology by back-translation to a new language translation direction Cantonese-to-English.
-We present the models we fine-tuned using the limited amount of real data and the synthetic data we generated using back-translation including OpusMT, NLLB, and mBART.
-We carried out automatic evaluation using a range of different metrics including lexical-based and embedding-based.
-Furthermore. we create a user-friendly interface for the models we included in this\textsc{ CantonMT} research project and make it available to facilitate Cantonese-to-English MT research.
-Researchers can add more models into this platform via our open-source\textsc{ CantonMT} toolkit \url{https://github.com/kenrickkung/CantoneseTranslation}.
+Neural Machine Translation (NMT) for low-resource languages remains a challenge for many NLP researchers.
+In this work, we deploy a standard data augmentation methodology by back-translation to a new language translation direction, i.e., Cantonese-to-English.
+We present the models we fine-tuned using the limited amount of real data and the synthetic data we generated using back-translation by three models: OpusMT, NLLB, and mBART.
+We carried out automatic evaluation using a range of different metrics including those that are lexical-based and embedding-based.
+Furthermore, we create a user-friendly interface for the models we included in this project, \textsc{ CantonMT}, and make it available to facilitate Cantonese-to-English MT research.
+Researchers can add more models to this platform via our open-source\textsc{ CantonMT} toolkit, available at \url{https://github.com/kenrickkung/CantoneseTranslation}.